e0mi/configureSwitch/README.md

 ```

-In "IP" or any file you list your ip's of the switsch.
+In "IP" or any file you list your ip's of the Switch.

  10.10.10.1